Young Choi

 Practical Steps to Improve Your Code

-- Refactor Regularly: Don’t wait until your code is a mess.
-Refactor as you go to keep your code clean.
+• Refactor regularly.
+Don’t wait until the code is a mess.
+Clean it up as you go.

-- Use Dependency Injection: This reduces the need for mocks and makes your code more modular.
+• Use dependency injection.
+It reduces the need for mocks and keeps the code modular.

-- Identify and Eliminate Hidden Dependencies: Use patterns like port-adapter and dependency inversion to decouple your code.
+• Find and remove hidden dependencies.
+Patterns like port-adapter and dependency inversion decouple your code.

 Conclusion